TheVikash/components/FAQ.md

 Because of this, we cannot merge any PRs that would break an existing project.
 If a PR has extensive failures, it may be put on the backburner until the team can schedule time to debug the full extent of the issue.
-If a PR seems ready to merge, but has been inactive, it has very likely encountered some test failures inside Google that must be resovled first.
+If a PR seems ready to merge, but has been inactive, it has very likely encountered some test failures inside Google that must be resolved first.

 ## Why aren't you working on _X_?